 "Through the simple act of extending a hand—not just once in a while, but as a regular part of life—we are changed as individuals, and as a company.” —Kit Crawford, Clif Bar & Company co-CEO

-For years we've supported communities impacted by natural disasters by helping to provide a "second response"—offering aid after the heroic first responders have completed their crucial work, when the news coverage has ceased and the hard work of rejuvenating communities has just begun.
-Now we’ve created a fund dedicated solely to the ongoing support of second responder efforts in impacted communities.
+For years we've supported communities impacted by natural disasters by helping to provide a "second response"—after the heroic first responders have completed their crucial work, when the news coverage has ceased and the hard work of rejuvenating communities has just begun.
+Now we’ve created a fund dedicated solely to supporting communities impacted by natural disasters.

 A NEW FUND TO SUPPORT COMMUNITIES AFTER NATURAL DISASTERS

-So, as another family- and employee-owned company, we've created the CLIF Second Responder Fund, which is being funded by 100% of the net profits from the sales of our Sierra Trail Mix CLIF BAR, to help communities impacted by natural disasters.
-You can find the Sierra Trail Mix CLIF BAR in stores and online.
+As another family- and employee-owned company, we've created the CLIF Second Responder Fund, which is being funded by 100% of the net profits from the sales of our Sierra Trail Mix CLIF BAR in stores and online.

 The CLIF Second Responder Fund’s first recipient, the Butte Humane Society, will receive $1.5 million to help build a new state-of-the-art animal shelter and clinic that will serve the surrounding communities.
 In the aftermath of the Camp Fire, BHS cared for dozens of burned cats, helped to reunite people with their pets, provided ongoing assistance to more than 16,000 animals and distributed approximately 750 tons of pet food, litter and supplies to displaced owners.

 It’s estimated the fire impacted more than 20,000 animals, with some still in the organization’s care.

 “Anyone who has ever had a pet understands the deep companionship they bring.
 They’re a member of the family,” said Kit Crawford, co-CEO of Clif Bar & Company, where many Clifsters—including Kit—bring their dogs daily to our dog-friendly headquarters.
 “They need our help too.”

 To learn more about the Butte Humane Society, visit buttehumane.org.